421D/Web_Projects/Prototype_Design/README.md

   - Explore related topics from the sidebar
   - Leave comments or share personal experiences

-> This phase supports users in realizing whether their rights have been violated by engaging with community discussions.
+> This phase supports users in realising whether their rights have been violated by engaging with community discussions.

 ### 3. 💬 FAQ & AI Assistant